MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 The HIL engine is a Java standard-based engine that runs Mocks.
 A Mock is a jar file containing some Java classes that simulate natives for the Simulator.
-Mocks allow applications to be run unchanged in the Simulator while still (apparently) interacting with native code.
+Mocks allow applications to be run unchanged in the Virtual Device while still appearing to interact with native code.

 Functional Description